Therapeutic Management of Neuro-musculoskeletal Pain

 - factors influencing the assessment and interpretation of pain

-- the possible strategies in the management of pain ranging from therapeutic interventions, patient self-management, Motor Imagery, Cognitive Behavioural Therapy, movement and exercise
+- the potential strategies in the management of pain including therapeutic interventions, patient self-management, cognitive behavioural therapy, activity and exercise and behaviour change.

 Skills gained for the workplace, technical skills or academic skills